sonalgarg174/Dataset/README.md

 The image folder is divided into True and fake images.
 Images can be accessed using this link- https://drive.google.com/drive/u/3/folders/1K4NacXO8_9ZLxWBpyoKL0fLXr0uRsa2W

+Note that there are absolutely no guarantees with this data, and we provide this dataset "as is", but you are welcome to report the issues of the preliminary version of this data.

+You are allowed to use this dataset for research purposes only.

+For more question about the dataset, please contact:
+Sonal Garg, sonugarg174@gmail.com

 **References**

-If you use this dataset, please cite the following papers:
+If you use this dataset, as an agreement,please cite the following papers:

 Sharma, D. K., & Garg, S. (2021).
 IFND: a benchmark dataset for fake news detection.
 Complex & Intelligent Systems, 1-21.